OBOAcademy/obook/docs/tutorial/units.md

 Several ontologies have been developed to help use units of measurement with RDF, OWL, linked data, and the semantic web.

 - [QUDT](https://www.qudt.org) grew out of NASA to provide units for science and engineering.
 It's coverage of these is thorough, but it does not include historical or biological units

+- [OBOE](https://github.com/NCEAS/oboe) Extensible Observation Ontology is a standard that grew out of the ecology domain, and includes units from all three groups

 - [OM](https://github.com/HajoRijgersberg/OM), the Ontology for Units of Measure, includes all three sorts of units we are interested in